rparrett/taipo/README.md

 ## TODO

+- [ ] Reticle should be slightly larger than a tile and be displayed underneath towers.
 - [ ] Corpses should despawn after some time.
 (This might break the gameover screen currently)
 - [ ] You should be able to type "tsuduku" on the game over screen to restart
 - [ ] Load tower stats from external game data. (game.ron or Tiled?)